-Most public galleries and museums are closed on Mondays, although not the National Museum, and - as noted at the start
+Most public galleries and museums are closed on Mondays, although not the National Museum.

 Plečnik's desk.
 Photo: JL Flanner

-Plečnik’s House is worth a visit if you want to learn more about the architect who gave Ljubljana much of its character.
+Plečnik’s House is worth a visit if you want to learn more about the architect who gave Ljubljana much of its character, and it's also in a really nice part of town, Trnovo, just a short walk or cycle upriver.
 Read about our guided tour here.

 The Faces of Ljubljana in the City Museum.
 Photo: JL Flanner

 International Centre of Graphic Art – The 33rd Biennial of Graphic Arts runs until 29 September.
 It's called Crack Up – Crack Down, and is curated by the collective Slavs and Tartars, with a focus satire and the graphic arts.
 Learn more here.